cyclus/cyclus.github.com/source/cep/cep19.rst

 Cycic Specific Tags
 ===================
-In order to facilitate loading cyclus scenarios that were previously built with CycIC some additional fields are proposed to be added to the xml grammar.
+In order to facilitate loading |cyclus| scenarios that were previously built with CycIC some additional fields are proposed to be added to the xml grammar.
 These fields will hold information on how to display the graphical parts of the simulation.

-This portion of the xml file will not be read by cyclus, and should have no impact on the cyclus core code.
+This portion of the xml file will not be read by |cyclus|, and should have no impact on the |cyclus| core code.

 Top level Information
 +++++++++++++++++++++